Ayushnema704/Day_5_Zomato_Simple-FAQ-SDR-Lead-Capture-Agent/README.md

 **Chat not visible?**
 - Chat is now visible by default (fixed in `session-view.tsx`)

+**Microphone permission denied?**
+- Allow microphone access in your browser settings
+- Try using HTTPS or localhost (required for microphone access)

+**Agent not switching modes?**
+- Be explicit: "Switch to quiz mode" or "I want to try teach back mode"
+- Agent will confirm the mode switch

 ## Resources

 - [Murf Falcon TTS Documentation](https://murf.ai/api/docs/text-to-speech/streaming)